Aitia-IIOT/ah5-docs-java-spring/docs/serviceregistry/manuals/temperature-http-demo.md

 - **Celsius info:** provides temperature information using the Celsius scale,
 - **alert service:** sends an alert if the temperature is extreme (by default, these thresholds are 10 and 25 Celsius, but the consumer can overwrite them).

-We have to registrer these services one by one.
+We have to register these services one by one.

 **1. Kelvin info:**
 We have to provide the following information:
-- **service definition name:** We have to use the name of one of the existing service definitions stored in the Local Cloud.
-In this example, this is kelvin-info.
+- **service definition name:** In this example, we use kelvin-info, which is already an existing service definition stored in the Local Cloud.
+You can use a non-existing service definition as well, because in that case, the registration process will create it.
 - **version:** We will use the default version, so we can leave this field blank.
 - **expires at:** This is a timestamp in the future, when the service is no longer funtioning.
 For Kelvin info, we set this to 01.
 01. 2030.
 - **metadata:** This can be customised depending on the service.
-For temperature information, we define the margin of error, which is 0,5 degree.
+For temperature information, we define the margin of error, which is 0.5 degree.
-- **interfaces:** All the services use http protocol, so we will go with the template named generic-http, that already exists in the Local Cloud.
+- **interfaces:** All the services use HTTP protocol, so we will go with the template named generic-http, that already exists in the Local Cloud.
 Note that in our case, the service discovery interface policy is set to _restricted_, which means that only already existing interface templates can be used.
 If you set this to _extendable_ or _open_, you can use non-existent interface templates, and they will be created as well.
 The interface provided by the Kelvin info service is the following:
   - GET tp2.greenhouse.com:8080/kelvin/query

 Based on these specifications, the request looks like this: